Theatrical Fellowship Program

 -

-Design, schedule, and track the performance of emails for our season productions, alongside the Marketing Assistant and Director of Marketing.
+Design, schedule, and track the performance of emails for our season productions, alongside the Marketing Coordinator and Associate Director of Marketing.

 -